oracle-livelabs/analytics-ai/atom/usingAtom/useatom.md

 1. Chat with ATOM

 2. Process Attachments
-Please upload your document.
 ATOM currently supports word-based files in such as .txt, pdf, or csv.
 Large files may have issues.

 3. Document Understanding
-Please upload your document.
 ATOM currently supports files in JPEG, PNG, PDF, DOCX and TIFF documents with five pages or fewer.
 Large files may have issues.

 4. Analyze Speech
-Please upload your video or audio file.
 ATOM supports files up to 25 MB

 Let's look at Chat with ATOM in more detail